CopperSpice API

 Object values have zero or more properties which are themselves QScriptValues.
 Use setProperty() to set a property of an object, and call property() to retrieve the value of a property.

-Each property can have a set of attributes; these are specified as the third (optional) argument to setProperty().
+Each property can have a set of attributes which are specified as the third (optional) argument to setProperty().
 The attributes of a property can be queried by calling the propertyFlags() function.
-The following code snippet creates a property that can not be modified by script code:
+The following code creates a property that can not be modified by script code.

 If you want to iterate over the properties of a script object, use the QScriptValueIterator class.